jeffersonsalvador/certificacao-laravel-9/README.md

 # Laravel 9 Certification 🇺🇸
 This repository is a personal study guide used for certification in Laravel.

+Unfortunately since January 2023 the certification is no longer official, the partnership between Laravel.com and the company certifier (laravelcert.com) no longer exists, which is a shame.

 The content is based on what was described on the certification website https://laravelcert.com/topics-covered.

 Below is a table with all the topics covered and the estimated reading time for each one.